qconrad/intellistar-emulator/README.md

 ## Instructions
 1. Extract all contents into folder
 2. Run index.html in Google Chrome
+3. Enter zip code
+4. Click start

 ## Features
-Most of core animation and logic has been replicated included severe weather alerts, forecast descriptions, crawl text, and the doppler radar map.
-Some things are still missing such as most icons, 7 day forecast, and narrations.
+Most of core animation and logic has been replicated included severe weather alerts, forecast descriptions, crawl text, and the Doppler radar map.
+Some things are still missing such as most icons, 7-day forecast, and narrations.